 In giving permission to reproduce archival materials, the UCCS Archives does not surrender its own rights to publish the materials or to grant permission to others to publish them; nor does the Archives assume any responsibility for infringement of copyright.

 Guidelines Governing the Use of the Collections

-The Library of the University of Colorado Colorado Springs is charged with identifying, collecting, organizing and preserving UCCS materials and with facilitating their use for purposes of research and scholarly pursuits.
+The University Archives of the University of Colorado Colorado Springs is charged with identifying, collecting, organizing and preserving UCCS materials and with facilitating their use for purposes of research and scholarly pursuits.